noamgot/blockchain_eVoting/index.md

 In this project we designed and implemented an e-voting system which is based on a dedicated blockchain, and using an Ethereum smart contract.
 The system is simulated via a python script that connects to a local Etherum blockchain running using Ganache.
 The smart contract was written in Solidity.

-A presentation describing the protocol can be found [here](https://prezi.com/view/BelggHRsA2CRt6y3OObQ/).
+Here's a presentation describing the protocol and the general design choices we've made:

 <iframe width="550" height="400" src="https://prezi.com/view/BelggHRsA2CRt6y3OObQ/embed" webkitallowfullscreen="1" mozallowfullscreen="1" allowfullscreen="1"></iframe>